 The chartering organization is the Troop's sponsor to the Boy Scouts of America's National Headquarters.
 Troop 42 is chartered by the New Fairfield Lions Club.
 Our program is part of the New Fairfield Lions Club overall program of service to the community and is, in effect, an extension of the Lions Club.
 The chartering organization appoints one adult as its representative to our District and Council.
-The Chartered Organization Representative is Lori Beninson.
+The Chartered Organization Representative will be Doug Dorsey.